Luxembourg: Economy

-Luxembourg is part of the Schengen Area (with exception to Cyprus), and the EU single market (dark blue & purple).
+Luxembourg is part of the eurozone (countries in dark blue).

 Luxembourg's stable and high-income market economy features moderate growth, low inflation, and a high level of innovation.
 Unemployment is traditionally low, though it reached 6.1% by May 2012 after the Great Recession.
 In 2011, according to the IMF, Luxembourg was the world's second-richest country, with a per capita GDP on a purchasing-power parity (PPP) basis of $80,119; by 2023 it was ranked first.
 Its GDP per capita in purchasing power standards was 261% of the EU average (100%) in 2019.
 Luxembourg ranks 13th in The Heritage Foundation's Index of Economic Freedom, 26th in the United Nations' Human Development Index, and fourth in the Economist Intelligence Unit's quality of life index.
 It ranked 23rd in the Global Innovation Index in 2025.

 The industrial sector, dominated by steel until the 1960s, has since diversified to include chemicals, rubber, and other products.
 During recent decades, growth in the financial sector has more than compensated for the decline in steel production.
 Services, especially banking and finance, account for the majority of the economic output.
-Luxembourg is the world's second-largest investment fund center (after the United States), the most important private banking center in the eurozone and Europe's leading center for reinsurance companies.
+Luxembourg is the world's second-largest investment fund centre (after the United States), the most important private banking centre in the eurozone and Europe's leading centre for reinsurance companies.
 Moreover, Luxembourg's government has aimed to attract Internet startups, with Skype and Amazon being two of the many Internet companies that have shifted their regional headquarters to Luxembourg.
 Other high-tech companies have established themselves in Luxembourg, including 3d scanner developer/manufacturer Artec 3D.

 Agriculture employed about 2.1% of Luxembourg's active population in 2010, when there were 2,200 agricultural holdings with an average area per holding of 60 hectares.

 Luxembourg has especially close trade and financial ties to Belgium and the Netherlands (see Benelux), and as a member of the EU it enjoys the advantages of the open European market.

 With $171 billion in May 2015, the country ranked 11th in the world in holdings of U.S. Treasury securities.
 However, securities owned by non-Luxembourg residents, but held in custodial accounts in Luxembourg, are included in this figure.

 As of 2019, Luxembourg's public debt totalled $15,687,000,000, or $25,554 per capita.
 The debt to GDP was 22.10%.

 The Luxembourg labour market represents 445,000 jobs occupied by 120,000 Luxembourgers, 120,000 foreign residents and 205,000 cross-border commuters.
 The latter pay their taxes in Luxembourg, but their education is partially financed by their country of residence.
 Luxembourg's government has never shared its tax revenues with the local authorities on the French border.
 This system is seen by some as one of the keys to Luxembourg's economic growth, but at the expense of the border countries.